zhuolin-tech/Post_Quantum_TLS_Benchmarks/README.md

 ---

+## Project Information

+**Hybrid Classical-Quantum Cryptography in a Post-Quantum World**
+**Authors:**
+- Tyler Jeng
+- Shruti Kakubal
+- Zhuolin Li
+- Delaney Gomen
+- Georgia Institute of Technology, Atlanta, United States

+This project is part of the Spring 2025 Computer Network Security Project Course at the Georgia Institute of Technology.
+All rights and intellectual property of this work belong to the above-listed authors.

+---

 ## Requirements

 - **Operating System:** A Unix-like system (Linux or macOS) is recommended.
 (Windows users need an appropriate build environment.)